amplitude/redux-query/README.md

 ```

 `connectRequest` passes an extra prop to the child component: `forceRequest`.
 Calling this function will cause the request(s) to be made again.
 This may be useful for polling or creating an interface to trigger refreshes.

+### `mapPropsToConfig`
+The function you give to `connectRequest` can be referred to as `mapPropsToConfig` in the same spirit as `react-redux`'s `mapStateToProps` and `mapDispatchToProps` functions.
+If one component needs to make multiple requests, `mapPropsToConfig` may return multiple configuration objects inside an array.
+A `mapPropsToConfig` which returns a single config object can then be included in a different `mapPropsToConfig`.

 ### `mutateAsync`